Maximal parahoric arithmetic transfers, resolutions and modularity: Special cycles and modified derived fixed points

 \section{Special cycles and modified derived fixed points}

-In this section, we study the relative Rapoport--Zink space $\CN$ for the lattice $L$ and two kinds of Kulda--Rapoport cycles.
-We use the dual isomorphism $\lambda: \CN \to \CN^\vee$ as the tool of ``taking dual" on the geometric side.
+In this section, we study the relative Rapoport--Zink space $\CN$ for the lattice $L$ and two kinds of Kudla--Rapoport cycles.
+We use the dual isomorphism $\lambda: \CN \to \CN^\vee$ as the tool of ``taking dual'' on the geometric side.
 We introduce the formal Balloon--Ground stratification on the special fiber and use it to resolve the singularity of $\CN \times \CN$, which is an arithmetic analog of the Atiyah flop \cite{Atiyah}.
-Then we do a (derived) modification of the (unbounded) derived fixed point locus.
+We define a (derived) modification of the fixed point locus of an automorphism on $\CN$.